defytheflow/defytheflow/README.md

 ### Hi there 👋

+> "It's impossible to effectively use any abstraction if you don't understand what it's abstracting and why."

 <!--
 **defytheflow/defytheflow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.